cran-task-views/WebTechnologies/README.md

 **Social Media Clients**

 -   [plusser](http://cran.rstudio.com/web/packages/plusser/index.html) has been designed to to facilitate the retrieval of Google+ profiles, pages and posts.
 It also provides search facilities.
 Currently a Google+ API key is required for accessing Google+ data.
--   [Rfacebook](http://cran.rstudio.com/web/packages/Rfacebook/index.html) provides an interface to the Facebook API.
+-   [Rfacebook](http://cran.rstudio.com/web/packages/Rfacebook/index.html) provides an interface to the Facebook API. [fbRads](http://cran.rstudio.com/web/packages/fbRads/index.html) can manage Facebook ads via the Facebook Marketing API.
 -   The [<span class="Ohat">Rflickr</span>](http://www.Omegahat.org/Rflickr/) package provides an interface to the Flickr photo management and sharing application Web service. (not on CRAN)
 -   [instaR](http://cran.rstudio.com/web/packages/instaR/index.html) ([GitHub](https://github.com/pablobarbera/instaR)) is a client for the [Instagram API](https://instagram.com/developer/).
 -   [Rlinkedin](https://github.com/mpiccirilli/Rlinkedin) (not on CRAN) is a client for the LinkedIn API.
 Auth is via OAuth.